Summited Katahdin: How To Manage Finding Your Way Home

 Once to Medway, you can easily use many transportation options to get where you need to be.

-The way most thru-hikers get back home, airplanes have become the easiest way to travel long distances in a short amount of time.
+The way most thru-hikers get back home, airplanes have become the easiest way to travel long distances quickly.

-You can fly into either Portland or Bangor, and from those airports, you will have many options to get home.
-If you are taking an international flight, you will likely have to go through Portland as your first US stop.
+You can fly into either Portland or Bangor and from those airports, you will have many options to get home.
+If you take an international flight, you will likely have to go through Portland as your first US stop.

 Bangor Airport

-Bangor is a smaller airport, so the flights tend to be more expensive.
-In addition, as they are smaller, you will have much more limited options on choosing a flight and frequently have no non-stop options available.
+Bangor is a smaller airport, so the flights are more expensive.
+In addition, as they are smaller, you will have much more limited options on choosing a flight and frequently have no non-stop options.

 Portland Airport